Ford’s Waters ‘in a gunfight with a knife’ - Speedcafe

 Waters is in fact Ford’s first and so far only race winner of the 2023 Repco Supercars Championship.

-However, that victory occurred in Race 1 of the season at Newcastle, and only after the Triple Eight Race Engineering entries which were first and second to the chequered flag were disqualified over an illegally mounted driver cooling system.
+However, that victory occurred in Race 1 of the season at Newcastle, and only after both of the Triple Eight Race Engineering entries were disqualified over an illegally mounted driver cooling system.

 Camaros have dominated ever since, leading to a series of changes intended to achieve parity between the two cars, although the Ford camp’s clear gripe remains an apparent acceleration deficit.